addrummond/GoCrawl/Readme.md

 The root node is shown in red.
 Nodes that are referenced via `<a>` elements are shown in blue.
 Nodes that are referenced only by elements other than `<a>` are regarded as "assets" and shown in grey.
 Assets are not retrieved (and hence not parsed for further pages to crawl).
+Only documents sent with a content type of `text/html` are parsed for links.

 You can click and drag nodes in the graph to modify the layout.